NataeSz/evolving-robot/README.md

 Genetic algorithm for a simple rule-based robot on a 2D-grid

 ## Overview

+Genetic algorithm is search heuristic that reflects the process of natural selection.
+It consists of five phases:
+- Initial population
+- Fitness function
+- Selection
+- Crossover
+- Mutation

+In this project, the genetic algorithm has been used to find the best set of movement rules for a robot on a grid that collects cans.

+## Details
 ### Robby and his World

 Robby is a very simple robot.
 He lives in a simulated world, consisting of a small (10x10) grid of squares.